xrdocs/programmability/_tutorials/2022-07-20-a-guide-to-on-box-python-scripting.md

 </pre>
 </div>

 Before we run this script, we must go through the steps of activating the script with IOS-XR.
-This is a fairly complex and slightly confusing process, but thankfully there is documentation available [here](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-5/programmability/configuration/guide/b-programmability-cg-asr9000-75x/exec-scripts.html) that explains it.
+This is a fairly complex and slightly confusing process, but thankfully there is documentation available <a href="https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-5/programmability/configuration/guide/b-programmability-cg-asr9000-75x/exec-scripts.html" target="_blank">here</a> that explains it.

 However, there is one step that the guide doesn't mention, which is setting AAA permissions.
 For exec scripts, we must give the script the proper clearances before it will be effective.
 For my exec scripts, I use the following permissions: